-2 In a typical example, the application user utilizes the devices to experience immersive multi-modal 3 VR application.
-The user powers on the devices to connect to the application server, then the user 4 starts the gaming application.
-During the gaming running period, the devices periodically send the 5 sensing information to the application server, including haptic and/or kinesthetic feedback signal 6 information, which is generated by haptic device, and the sensing information such as positioning 7 and view information, which is generated by the VR glasses.
-According to the uplink data from the 8 devices, the application server performs necessary process operations on immersive game reality 9 including rendering and coding the video, the audio and haptic model data, then application server 10 periodically sends the downlink data to the devices, with different time periods respectively, via 5G 11 network.
-The devices, respectively, receive the data from the application server and present the 12 related sensing including video, audio and haptic to the user.
+In a typical example, the application user utilizes the devices to experience immersive multi-modal VR application.
+The user powers on the devices to connect to the application server, then the user starts the gaming application.
+During the gaming running period, the devices periodically send the sensing information to the application server, including haptic and/or kinesthetic feedback signal information, which is generated by haptic device, and the sensing information such as positioning and view information, which is generated by the VR glasses.
+According to the uplink data from the devices, the application server performs necessary process operations on immersive game reality including rendering and coding the video, the audio and haptic model data, then application server periodically sends the downlink data to the devices, with different time periods respectively, via 5G network.
+The devices, respectively, receive the data from the application server and present the related sensing including video, audio and haptic to the user.

-13 Gaming Industry Ecosystem
+5.11.4 Gaming Industry Ecosystem

-- 14 Cloud Gaming providers IMT network experience improvements will encourage the 15 shift from console / PC gaming to cloud gaming.
-This trend may lead to greater 16 collaboration between cloud computing and telco providers to enable a better network 17 gaming experience through different technologies like edge computing, as well as 18 increased marketing partnerships85. - 19 Game Developers and Publishers - The industry is anticipating the development of 20 'IMT original' high fidelity games, which are adapted to the unique requirements of 21 specific mobile devices, such as leveraging the camera, GPS, sensors, as well as the 22 medium itself.
-It is expected the overall accelerated shift to mobile will change the 23 perception that mobile gaming compromises quality.
-A comparable example of this 24 change is like how HD and modern special effects have impacted the Hollywood film 25 industry in terms of production quality.
-Examples of this popularity include "Call of Duty" and "Mario Kart Tour", which are both major gaming franchises now available 26 27 on mobile.
-In addition, the popularity of free-to-play gaming models like the one used in 28 "Candy Crush" are demonstrating the benefit of the mass adoption of mobile play 29 leading to new, profit-driven business models via advertising and in-game purchases. - Wearables Over the next few years, there will likely be a dramatic progression in wearables, given the substantial improvements in latency.
+5.11.4.1- Cloud Gaming providers - IMT network experience improvements will encourage the shift from console / PC gaming to cloud gaming.
+This trend may lead to greater collaboration between cloud computing and telco providers to enable a better network gaming experience through different technologies like edge computing, as well as increased marketing partnerships.

+5.11.4.2- Game Developers and Publishers - The industry is anticipating the development of 'IMT original' high fidelity games, which are adapted to the unique requirements of specific mobile devices, such as leveraging the camera, GPS, sensors, as well as the medium itself.
+It is expected the overall accelerated shift to mobile will change the perception that mobile gaming compromises quality.
+A comparable example of this change is like how HD and modern special effects have impacted the Hollywood film industry in terms of production quality.
+Examples of this popularity include "Call of Duty" and "Mario Kart Tour", which are both major gaming franchises now available on mobile.
+In addition, the popularity of free-to-play gaming models like the one used in "Candy Crush" are demonstrating the benefit of the mass adoption of mobile play leading to new, profit-driven business models via advertising and in-game purchases.

+5.11.4.3- Wearables - Over the next few years, there will likely be a dramatic progression in wearables, given the substantial improvements in latency.
 VR will shift to mobile with higher graphic resolution.
 AR/MR will create immersive gaming experiences through expanded field of view, as well as enable real-time shareable / viewable AR content to facility team experiences.
 Wearables will essentially create a new 'hardware' category not unlike the first-generation game consoles of the 1980's.
-One example is the Microsoft HoloLens 2, which demonstrates benefits including an increased ability to see more holograms at once through increased field of view, as well as a more refined ergonomic, instinctual, and untethered experience.
+One example is the Microsoft HoloLens 2, which demonstrates benefits including an increased ability to see

-85 An example of such a partnership is the recent three-year deal Verizon signed for the official IMT network service partnership with Riot Games for League of Legends and Valorant e-sports
+$^{90}$ An example of such a partnership is the recent three-year deal Verizon signed for the official IMT network service partnership with Riot Games for League of Legends and Valorant e-sports